StephaneXavier/Capstone_1/README.md

 # Capstone_1: OC transpo late bus tracker

 This project is an attempt to have user generated data that keeps track of OC transpo's delays / no shows.
 OC transpo in recent years has been an unreliable service to Ottawan's.
 My hope with this project is to add some numbers to the issue.
 That way people can quantify the problem in concrete terms.
+The web application has been deployed on heroky, here: https://late-again.herokuapp.com/

 Users can:
 - create accounts, which allows them to see the data points they have submitted.
 An accout is not necessary to use any of the application's functionality;